ha-warmup/hacs-warmup/README.rst

 Supported Features
 ------------------

-At the moment the library supports reading current temperature and setting the target temperature, switching between manual, automatic and frost protection mode, and switching the device off.
+At the moment the library supports reading current temperature, target temperature plus other values from the thermostat and setting the target temperature, switching between manual, automatic and frost protection mode, switching the device off. and setting a temporary override.

 Release Notes
 =============